 You must remain employed (not laid off or terminated) by a contributing employer while you are working to establish your initial eligibility.
 If your employment terminates before the date that would otherwise have been your initial eligibility date, you will not become eligible on that date.
 If you are later rehired or start working for another contributing employer, you will have to resatisfy the initial eligibility requirements.

 Your benefits will start on your initial eligibility date unless your employment terminates before that date as explained above.

 If you have dependents, their benefits will normally start on the date your benefits start.
 If you don’t have any dependents on the date your benefits start, benefits for any individuals who later become your dependents will start on the date you acquire them as dependents, provided you are eligible on that date.

 Once you become eligible, you and your dependents will continue to be eligible for benefits as long as a contributing employer makes weekly contributions to the Fund on your behalf.
-(Also see “Termination of Active Plan Eligibility”.)
+(Also see “Termination of Active Plan Eligibility”)

 In the Event of Layoff or Termination

 Plan coverage is provided ONLY when your employer is making contributions to the Fund on your behalf.
 Employers are not required to make contributions for you while you are laid off—even if the layoff is temporary and the employer still considers you “active.”
 If you are laid off, or if your employment terminates for any other reason, your only option for maintaining your benefits is to make a timely election and self-payment for COBRA coverage.

 Note: Your employer is required to notify the Fund Office in writing when you are laid off or your employment terminates.
 Your employer is required to continue making contributions to the Fund on your behalf until the termination notice is issued.

-DEPENDENTS – A dependent of yours will cease to be eligible for Plan coverage on the first to occur of the following dates unless the dependent is entitled to COBRA coverage and an on-time COBRA self-payment is made by or on behalf of the dependent:
+A dependent of yours will cease to be eligible for Plan coverage on the first to occur of the following dates unless the dependent is entitled to COBRA coverage and an on-time COBRA self-payment is made by or on behalf of the dependent:

-REINSTATEMENT OF COVERAGE
+AFTER TERMINATION OF COVERAGE

 If you leave covered employment with a participating employer to enter active duty in the uniformed services of the United States, your eligibility will be frozen during your period of active duty.
-After your release from active duty under circumstances entitling you to re-employment under federal law, your eligibility will be reinstated on the date you return to work with a participating employer, provided your return to work is within the time prescribed by federal law.
-More details about the re-employment rights of persons returning to work from the uniformed services of the United States are available from the Veterans’ Employment and Training Administration of the United States Department of Labor.
+After your release from active duty under circumstances entitling you to reemployment under federal law, your eligibility will be reinstated on the date you return to work with a participating employer, provided your return to work is within the time prescribed by federal law.
+More information about the reemployment rights of persons returning to work from the uniformed services of the United States is available from the Veterans’ Employment and Training Administration of the United States Department of Labor.